 The Request Stats Report shows the Key Performance Indicators (KPIs), or metrics, for each element of a test script, allowing you to drill down and review the statistics (stats) for how every single element of your test performed.

 - KPIs per Element

-Click the gear icon to open Requests Stats Settings and review what KPIs are available to display in the table.
+- Review what KPIs are available to display in the table.